tom-dell/Plex-Meta-Manager-Configs/README.md

       url: https://www.imdb.com/list/ls565593601/
 ````

-## A dynamic collection of movies popular on Netflix right now using the imdb_url builder (again!)
+## A collection of movies popular on Netflix right now using the imdb_url builder (again!).
+This one updates weekly!

 Now let's move onto something a bit more useful (you are also free to start clicking links again), a collection of popular movies on Netflix, hopefully by now you'll be able to read this;